 - For Part 1, make copies of the "Wildlife in Oregon's Forests" student page or provide onscreen access to it.
-Alternatively, plan to show the Speakers Bureau Presentation: Wildlife in Managed Forests video.
-Make copies of the "Wildlife in Oregon's Forests - Questions" student page. - For Part 2, use the Ecoregion Index on pages 6-23 of A Guide to Priority Plant and Animal Species in Oregon Forests to create a list of species found in your bioregion to assign students to research. - For Part 3, choose a study site for the inventory.
-You may use the same site as in Lesson 9: Tree Identification and Survey, or the site may be on the school grounds, in a nearby park or at local forest.
+Make copies of the "Wildlife in Oregon's Forests - Questions" student page. - For Part 2, use A Guide to Priority Plant and Animal Species in Oregon Forests to create a list of species found in your bioregion that you may use for assigning students to research. - For Part 3, choose a study site for the inventory.
+You may use the same site as in Lesson 10: Tree Identification and Survey, or the site may be on the school grounds, in a nearby park or at local forest.
 Identify what age forest you are in to further focus on what wildlife may be found there. - Create a large master map of the study site by projecting a map or sketch of it onto a big piece of butcher paper.